gtri/upstage/docs/source/user_guide/how_tos/geography.rst

 The most useful methods, besides distance, may be:

-#. :py:meth:`~upstage.geography.spherical.Spherical.geo_linspace`, which will give you evenly spaced points along a great circle route.
+#. :py:meth:`~upstage_des.geography.spherical.Spherical.geo_linspace`, which will give you evenly spaced points along a great circle route.
-#. :py:meth:`~upstage.geography.spherical.Spherical.geo_circle`, which will give you evently spaced points to draw a circle in spherical coordinates
+#. :py:meth:`~upstage_des.geography.spherical.Spherical.geo_circle`, which will give you evently spaced points to draw a circle in spherical coordinates
-#. :py:meth:`~upstage.geography.spherical.Spherical.point_from_bearing_dist`, which gives you a point relative to a base location at some distance and bearing.
+#. :py:meth:`~upstage_des.geography.spherical.Spherical.point_from_bearing_dist`, which gives you a point relative to a base location at some distance and bearing.

-:py:class:`~upstage.geography.wgs84.WGS84`
+:py:class:`~upstage_des.geography.wgs84.WGS84`
 -------------------------------------------

 This class contains methods for finding distances, positions, and for segmenting great-circle paths on the assumption of a WGS84 ellipsoid.
 These methods take longer to run than the Spherical version,